 If you think you may benefit from CBT, speak to your GP.
 He or she may be able to refer you to someone who is trained in this type of therapy.
 A number of different health professionals are trained to use CBT.
 These include clinical psychologists, psychiatrists (doctors who specialise in identifying and treating mental health conditions), mental health nurses and social workers.

 Alternatively, you can find your own CBT practitioner.
-The British Association for Behavioural and Cognitive Psychotherapies holds a register of accredited practitioners.
+The British Association for Behavioural and Cognitive Psychotherapies and the Association for Rational Emotive Behaviour Therapy hold a register of accredited practitioners.

 Some mental health teams and GP surgeries have access to interactive computer-based CBT programmes, some of which are available for free online.
 You may prefer to access CBT online and then follow up with an appointment with a health professional.